 Healthcare brands sometimes must target both patients and businesses, as they may offer GP appointments, as well as health or life insurance, so this must be shown within the brand strategy.

-- Brand positioning (what gives you edge and where do you sit compared to competitors)
+- Brand positioning (what gives you edge and where you sit compared to competitors)

 - Brand story (the story you tell, for example how your product or service contributes to saving lives)

-- Brand values (what is most important to you, for example providing high quality healthcare and medical equipment)
+- Brand values (what is most important to you, for example providing high quality medical equipment)

 - Brand mission (what are you trying to achieve)

 - Brand touchpoints (where will patients and buyers find you and learn more)